Government of India has introduced a notification that intends to regulate all P2P lending platforms by Reserve Bank of India(RBI).

 RBI has floated a consultation paper on the lending platform.
 Following are some insights that businesses may gather from the same:

 Now coming to the interest rate – which is either fixed by the platform or it might be mutually agreed between the lenders and the borrowers.
 The borrower is either an individual or a legal person who requires a loan.
+The interest rate may be set by the platform or by mutual agreement between the borrower and the lender.

 #3: No Significant Value Attached